A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Additional Figures: Simulations with Outcomes Correlated with Cluster Size

 \section{Additional Figures: Simulations with Outcomes Correlated with Cluster Size}

-This appendix contains the full simulation results all settings and point and variance estimators, for a different data generating scheme -- where the control potential outcomes are correlated with cluster size.
+This supplement contains the full simulation results all settings and point and variance estimators, for a different data generating scheme -- where the control potential outcomes are correlated with cluster size.

-The simulation design is the same as that described in Appendix~\ref{chpt:appn_pcrt8}, except that we generate the individual potential outcomes as:
+The simulation design is the same as that described in Supplement~\ref{chpt:appn_pcrt8}, except that we generate the individual potential outcomes as:

 with $\beta_n = \sqrt{.0125/\V[\nk]}$.
 Therefore, the cluster size explains $\approx5\%$ of the variance in the control potential outcomes.
 We still let $\approx15\%$ of the variance remain unexplained, so we distribute the variance between the errors as follows to create the pair effect settings: